Tomax-Think-Academy/moodle-mod_tomaetest/README.md

-# Tomax ETest #
+# Tomax ETest Activity plugin

-TODO Describe the plugin shortly here.

-TODO Provide more detailed description here.

-## Installing via uploaded ZIP file ##
+This plugin allows the creation of a new type of activity for courses called "Tomax Activity", which will be linked to TomaETest Assessment Studio and allow students from Moodle to participate in those activities through TomaETest's VIX.

+TODO make this overview better

+# Features

+TODO add list here

+# Installation

+1. Make sure [Tomax local plugin](https://github.com/Tomax-Think-Academy/moodle-local_tomax?tab=readme-ov-file#tomax) is installed and configured properly
+2. Download the zip file from [TomaETest activity plugin](https://downloads.tomax.io/MoodlePlugins/ETest/TET-activity-moodle.zip)
-1. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
+3. Log in to your Moodle site as an admin and go to _Site administration > Plugins > Install plugins_.
-2. Upload the ZIP file with the plugin code.
-You should only be prompted to add extra details if your plugin type is not automatically detected.
+4. Upload the ZIP file with the plugin.
-3. Check the plugin validation report and finish the installation.
+5. Check the plugin validation report and finish the installation.

+# Usage
+## Creating an activity
+When adding an activity to a course choose '_Tomax Activity_', choose the activity name and then click Save and display, following that on the activity page click '_open in AS_' to continue the activity setup on Tomax Assessment Studio, once the setup is completed on AS it would shortly be updated also in Moodle and be ready to use.

-## Installing manually ##
+## Monitoring

-The plugin can be also installed by putting the contents of this directory to

-    {your/moodle/dirroot}/mod/tomaetest

-Afterwards, log in to your Moodle site as an admin and go to _Site administration > Notifications_ to complete the installation.

-Alternatively, you can run

-    $ php admin/cli/upgrade.php

-to complete the installation from the command line.
+When a TomaETest activity has been created and properly set up, you will be able to open to the monitor dashboard using the appropriate button.

+## Participating in an activity
+When the activity is ready to be taken, the student will have a button called “Click to launch TomaETest client”.
+After clicking, the TomaETest client will open up and he will be able to start using TomaETest.

+# Dependencies
+Tomax Local plugin.

 ## License ##